Skip to main content

 3. Node.js version (run node --version)

-Never share your API keys publicly!
+Never share your API keys or login credentials publicly.
 Always redact credentials when sharing configuration files or error messages.